 MARCIA FRANKLIN is a writer/producer for Outdoor Idaho when she is not producing and hosting “Dialogue.”
 She has worked at Idaho Public Television since 1990.
 Marcia enjoys preserving the stories of older Idahoans, as well as others whose lives and livelihoods often go unnoticed.
 She also enjoys working with young people.

 Several of her shows have won major awards, including regional Emmys.
 In her free time, Marcia loves to bike, hike and snowshoe, and feels fortunate to live in the beauty of Idaho.

 JOAN CARTAN-HANSEN is a writer/producer for Outdoor Idaho when she is not producing and hosting “Science Trek.”
 She has worked at Idaho Public Television since 1988.
 Joan is an Idaho native, who grew up canoeing, hiking, and skiing.
 She even has a favorite place to find huckleberries.

 Joan's efforts have garnered numerous awards, including regional Emmys and the prestigious Kavli Science Journalism Silver Award from the American Association for the Advancement of Science.
 Her contributions include such diverse topics as “A Trip to the Moon,” “The Health of our Lakes,” and “Winter Play.”

 KRIS MILLGATE is an award-winning freelancer from the Idaho Falls area with extensive experience in outdoor and environmental issues.
-She has her own production company, Tight Line Media, and hosts the commercial TV segment Time OUT with Kris Millgate.
-We've been fortunate to be able to call on Kris for numerous eastern Idaho programs, like “Palisades by Season,” “Seeking Refuge,” and “Helping Henry's.”
+She has her own production company, Tight Line Media, and serves on the Board of Directors for Outdoor Writers Association of America.
+We've been fortunate to be able to call on Kris for numerous eastern Idaho programs, like “Palisades by Season,” “Valley of the Tetons,” and “Helping Henry's.”